 Over the next few months, this blog series will begin to unpack these questions and explore how we can evaluate reading curricula, along with a deeper dive into the student-centered conversations I know so many teachers want to be having about teaching literacy.
 Teaching, especially teaching students how to read, is complex.
 But I think educators can more than handle the complexity if we move beyond this old battleground.

 This is the first part of Emily’s six-part blog series.
-Emily’s next post entitled Who is my student as a reader (and what do they need)?, will be published on March 24, 2023.
 For more on the series, click here.

 No responses yet